 However if you were discussing offers in contract law, like an invitation to treat, to illustrate a point, then I would suggest mentioning the name of the case and one or two sentences about the illustrative aspect of that case.

 “In Fisher v Bell 1 QB 394, a shopkeeper displayed a flick knife in his shop window, which was not deemed an offer.
-This was an invitation to treat.’
+This was deemed to be an invitation to treat.’

-As you can see – you are illustrating to the examiner why this case was worth mentioning.
-You *very* briefly mentioned what this case was about and it only took 2 sentences!
+As shown above – you are illustrating to the examiner why this case was worth mentioning and it only took 2 sentences!

 Most law students struggle with the application heading in the ILAC method.
-Reason being that there is no one size fits all.
+The reason is that there is no one size fits all.
 Depending on the topic or the case or the test, it’ll determine how you would apply the law to the facts of the case.
-BUT I promise you, with practise it gets a whole lot easier.
-Or if you’re sitting there wondering ‘But Janet, I want to know how now’ – don’t worry, I got you!
+BUT I promise you, with practise it gets a lot easier.
+Or if you’re sitting there wondering ‘But Janet, I want to know how now’ – don’t worry, I’ve got you!

-Now the way I see it is this; there are 2 ways of doing an application: applying a test and applying a principle.
+Now the way I see it is this; there are 2 ways of writing an application: applying a test and applying a principle.